learn-co-curriculum/phase-1-practice-interacting-with-the-dom/README.md

 # Additional Practice: Interacting with the DOM using Events

+## Learning Goals

+- Create event listeners on DOM nodes using `addEventListener()`
+- Manipulate the DOM in response to events

+## Instructions

 If you open up index.html in the browser, you'll find a small application.
 It has a few features:

 * A Counter that increases by 1 each second